How to choose a domain name

 - .co : an abbreviation for company, commerce, and community.

 - .biz : business or commercial use, like e-commerce sites.

 Pro tip: You don’t need to build a website for every domain.
 Just forward any additional domains to your primary website.

 Editor’s note: You can use GoDaddy’s promo codes to get discounts on .com domains.

 To protect your brand, consider purchasing various domain extensions, as well as misspelled versions of your domain name.
 This prevents competitors from registering other versions and ensures your customers are directed to your website, even if they mistype it.

 10. Act fast

 Domain names sell quickly.
 Thankfully, many domain names are also inexpensive, so register your favorite domain names as soon as possible.
+If you’re looking to start an online business, it’s crucial to get a good domain.
 If you’re having trouble finding an available name, domain registrars like GoDaddy will suggest alternate names during your domain search to help you find the perfect domain name.

 Try it now!